Title: Stacy in Bloom

 Did she even want him to try?

-Her heart was heavy as she turned towards downtown, to the band's rehearsal space at the Garage, across from the P*lace.
+Her heart was heavy as she turned towards downtown, heading for the band's rehearsal space at the Garage, across from the P*lace.
 Only time would tell what was to come in her future – and luckily (or, perhaps, unluckily) for her, it was worth half her English grade this semester to chronicle the journey.